AwalaApp/specs/rs003-key-agreement.md

 This document refers to the two nodes in the session as _Alice_ and _Bob_, and assumes that Alice wants to initiate a session with Bob.

-Since this protocol applies to sessions on Relaynet channels, Alice and Bob MUST be either endpoints or gateways, but not a combination of the two -- That is, this protocol does not apply to [bindings](rs000-core.md#message-transport-bindings).
+Since this protocol applies to sessions on Awala channels, Alice and Bob MUST be either endpoints or gateways, but not a combination of the two -- That is, this protocol does not apply to [bindings](rs000-core.md#message-transport-bindings).

 ## Parameters